dickhardt/email-verification-protocol/README.md

 }
 ```

-2. The browser fetches the `configURL` that was registered in the previous step, which MUST contain:
+2. The browser fetches the config file listed in `provider_urls` which MUST contain:
     - **sd_assertion_endpoint** - the endpoint the browser calls passing 1P cookies to obtain an SD-JWT

 > We could potentially move the `sd_assertion_endpoint` to the .well-known file, but that would force issuers to have just a single `sd_assertion_endpoint` per eTL+1.
 IdPs needed more than one `id_assertion_endpoint` per eTL+1, so I'd expect them to want too for the `sd_assertion_endpoint`, but if that's not true, it could move too to the .well-known file.